valerieniloinsigh31/footnote-app/README.md

 -Checked that as intended alert messages were prompted when user elects to log in and log out

-<b>Responsiveness testing:</b>
+## Responsiveness testing:

-Bootstrap code used which ensures more centred design.
+As influenced by the Peer Code Review page on slack, I ran the app through AMIresponsive and have included the image at the start of this README.

-I employed the following within my CSS design to ensure that the app was responsive to smaller devices:
+I ensured to use Bootstrap, which ensured more centred design. (col, rows, containers) I employed the following within my CSS design to ensure that the app was responsive to smaller devices:
 Justify-content center
 Flex
 Overflow:hidden
 Margin

-vh and vw used- sizes things relative to the viewport height(vh) and viewport width(vw)
+vh and vw used- which sizes things relative to the viewport height(vh) and viewport width(vw)

 Please see below, a variety of responsiveness testing photos on different viewports, viewed online via Developer Tools: